Electricity-Transmission-Database/electricity-transmission-database/README.md

 # Global Tranmission Database
 ![alt text](https://github.com/Electricity-Transmission-Database/electricity-transmission-database/blob/main/outputs/figures/map_capacity_existing.png)

 Scripts to process and visualize data for the [Global Transmission Database](https://zenodo.org/doi/10.5281/zenodo.10063445).

-This repository was created and is maintained by [Aman Majid](https://github.com/amanmajid) and [Trevor Barnes](https://github.com/trevorb1).
+The Global Transmission Database consists of comprehensive data regarding cross-border transmission capacities globally collated from public sources.
+The dataset is oriented towards representing entry level capacity data (MW) that can be used in energy system models and other computational tools.
+Transmission capacities are provided at a country-to-country basis in addition to regional level data for a sample of larger countries (Australia, Brazil, Canada, China, India, Indonesia, Japan, Philippines, Russian Federation, Thailand, United States, Vietnam).
+Capacities are provided for land-based transmission pathways as well as for subsea pathways.
+The beta release (0.1) of the database only includes existing transmission capacities as of 2023 with future versions also including planned capacities.

 ## What's here
 ...